divinity-m/Anti-Gravity/dev_logs.md

 I also made an animation which starts when a song begins playing, most of the logic for this is stored in the function, `animateArtistPopUp()`.
 It slides in & fades in text, the text itself reads the name and artist of the song.
 A lot of the variables/properties used for the animation is stored in a singular object called `songText`.
 This text isn't exclusive to a single level and it has many unique properties so I chose not to use the `Text` object for it.
 The animation itself is inspired mostly by some animation effects in [Canva](https://www.canva.com/).

 **Later the same day,** I added in two new songs (which are also terrain-based).
-Since both grassy and rocky levels only have two alternating songs, I didn't want to create any complicated array logic for looping, so I used basic if-statements like:
+Grassy and rocky levels now each have two alternating songs, becasue of this, I didn't want to create any complicated array logic for looping, so I used basic if-statements:
 ```javascript
 const leftInDesire = document.getElementById("left-in-desire");
 const doneWithPain = document.getElementById("done-with-pain");